||DUI Saturation Patrol

 ||Throughout the city of Perris

-The cost of a ride home is cheap!
-Drivers caught driving impaired can expect the impact of a DUI arrest to include jail time, fines, fees, DUI classes, license suspensions and other expenses that can exceed $10,000 not to mention the embarrassment when friends and family find out.
+Drivers caught driving impaired and charged with DUI can expect the impact of a DUI arrest to be approximately $13,500.
+This includes fines, fees, DUI classes, license suspension and other expenses not to mention possible jail time.

-Funding for this DUI operation is provided to the Perris Police Department by a grant from the California Office of Traffic Safety, through the National Highway Traffic Safety Administration, reminding everyone to ‘Report Drunk Driver – Call 9-1-1’.
+Funding for this DUI Saturation Patrol was provided by a grant from the California Office of Traffic Safety, through the National Highway Traffic Safety Administration.